 Three finalists will be chosen from the field of nominees.
 Nominations should correspond with academic units engaged in undergraduate teaching at Baylor.
-Each finalist will receive $15,000 and will be invited to present a series of lectures at Baylor University in the fall of 2013.
+Each finalist will receive $15,000 and will be invited to present a series of lectures at Baylor University in the fall of 2021.
 Finalists will present a Cherry Award Lecture on their home campuses as well.
 In addition, the home department of the finalists will receive $10,000 to foster the development of pedagogical skills.
-The winner of the Cherry Award, announced in Spring 2014, will thus receive a total of $265,000, and $35,000 for his or her home department.
+The recipient of the Cherry Award, announced in Spring 2022, will thus receive a total of $265,000, and $35,000 for his or her home department.

 The Robert Foster Cherry Award for Great Teaching honors outstanding professors in the English-speaking world who are distinguished for their ability to communicate as classroom teachers.
 Individuals nominated for the award should have a proven record as an extraordinary teacher with a positive, inspiring, and long-lasting effect on students, along with a record of distinguished scholarship.

 THE ROBERT FOSTER CHERRY AWARD for Great Teaching was created by Robert Foster Cherry, who earned his A.B. from Baylor University in 1929.
 He enrolled in the Baylor Law School in 1932 and passed the Texas State Bar Examination the following year.
 With a deep appreciation for how his life had been changed by significant teachers, he made an exceptional estate bequest to establish the Cherry Award program to recognize excellent teachers and bring them in contact with Baylor University students.
 The first Robert Foster Cherry Award was made in 1991 and has since been awarded biennially.